ai4r/Gesture-Generation-from-Trimodal-Context/README.md

 ├── A generated PKL file (.pkl)
 └── Audio file (.wav)
 ```
-- Place the codec file as the same path with `.blend` file.
+- Check the codec file as the same path with `.blend` file.
-- Confirm the `.pkl` and `.wav` files in the data folder.
+- Place the `.pkl` and `.wav` files in the data folder.

 Open blender file and set configuration :